 A huge military parade down the Champs-Élysées from the Arc de Triomphe to Place de la Concord starts at 11am and lasts about an hour.
 It includes representatives of elite French military regiments on foot, on horseback, and in vehicles - including tanks.

-You'll see about 5,000 participants, including around 200 Garde Republicaine horses, 221 tanks and other vehicles, and about 4,300 soldiers on foot.
+You'll see about 5,000 participants, including around 200 Garde Republicaine horses, 200+ tanks and other vehicles, and well over 4,000 Republican Guard soldiers on foot.

 Bastille Day Parade - Photo credit: Sharat Ganapati, Creative Commons license